Perspex Acrylic Display Plinths and Pedestals for retail and events. When it comes to displaying products within your business, you...

 1) Estate Agent Signage

 Nearly all For Sale boards are printed onto correx, as it is cheap, weatherproof and durable.
 There are 2 main types of estate agent board.
-The flag style is usually printed onto 6mm fluted board, which is then attached onto the post on one of the short edges.
-The other option is a “T” style board, these are often 2 x 4mm pieces of printed correx, which is glued or welded along the short edges to create a pocket, which in turn, allows a post to past up through the middle of the boards.
-In the past, estate agents were stuck with just screen printed boards, so could only have certain colours.
-However, with modern digital print, the number of colours and even photographs is not a problem.
+The flag style is usually printed onto 6mm fluted board, which is then attached to the post on one of the short edges.
+The other option is a “T” style board; these are often 2 x 4mm pieces of printed correx, which is glued or welded along the short edges to create a pocket, which in turn, allows a post to past up through the middle of the boards.
+In the past, estate agents were stuck with just screen printed boards to only have certain colours.
+However, with modern digital print, the number of colours and even photographs are not a problem.

 2) Construction Sign Boards

 All construction sites need to have the relevant health and safety board in place at the site entrance.
-Often these signs only need to last for a few months or a year at most, so correx board is the perfect substrate for the job.
-All on site rules, PPE equipment needed and also potential hazards can all clearly be marked at the site entrance.
+These signs often need to last for a few months or a year at most, so the correx board is the perfect substrate for the job.
+All on-site rules, PPE equipment needed, and potential hazards can all clearly be marked at the site entrance.
 Printed Corrugated signs are fully waterproof and can easily be cable tied or screwed into place.

 3) Directional Signage

 If you are organising a running, cycling, triathlon or tough mudder, you need to tell the participants where to go.
 Using printed correx boards as wayfaring signage is ideal.
-They are cheap, weather proof and very easy to cable tie in place.
-You can then go round and cut them all down, store and then use at the next event.
-You can also use printed correx boards as advance warning signs, notifying locals of events or possible road closures.
+They are cheap, weatherproof and very easy to cable tie in place.
+You can then go round and cut them all down, store and then use them at the next event.
+You can also use printed correx boards as warning signs, notifying locals of events or possible road closures.

 4) Trade Signs

 If you are a builder, scaffolder or roofer and are proud of your work, tell passers-by about your recent work.
 Printed Correx boards are an ideal way of advertising your company.
 They can be fixed to scaffolding or a simple board outside the property you are working on.